adslbarxatov/DPArray/docs/index.md

 ## Hello, dear user!

-We’re glad to welcome you to the start page of Free development lab (RD AAOW FDL).
+Glad to welcome you to the start page of Free development lab (RD AAOW FDL).

 We’re working (to the best of our ability) on quite different projects and share the latest news.
 In addition, we publish results of developments, links to working tools and – in general – everything